LorraineGoveas/Spill/CSC648-848 Section 01 Spring 2018 Milestone1 Team 06.md

 - **Skill Level**:
     - Basic
 - **Process**:
-    - John opens the app and checks nearby issues.
-John finds the incident he is interested in and checks it for an further updates.
-He finds the incident hasn’t been resolved but is still pending.
-He would like to leave comment for the agency responsible for the clean up.
+    - John wants to know if the litter he reported last week has been cleaned up yet.
+He finds the report, and can see that although it hasn't been cleaned up yet, it is marked as In Progress.
+He leaves a comment asking when the work will be completed and thanks the municipal agency for taking care of his city.

 ------